-Our church, Pacific Crossroads, had been talking about the homeless population in Los Angeles, which has gotten worse in recent years.
+Our church at that time, Pacific Crossroads, had been talking about the homeless population in Los Angeles, which has gotten worse in recent years.

-It was then I found out that foster kids make up a substantial portion of the homeless.There are now over 50,000 homeless in LA, nearly 40,000 of those are unsheltered.
-A substantial amount of these unsheltered people are foster kids. #finallyfamilyhomes #AHopeandAFuture #fosteryouth @finallyfamilyhomes Click To Tweet
+Current and former foster kids make up a substantial portion of the homeless.There are now nearly 60,000 homeless in Los Angeles and the vast majority of those are unsheltered. #homeless #losangeles Click To Tweet

-Having an interest tiny homes, I began to put together ideas to use them to help the homeless, but then abandoned them as too overwhelming and unattainable.
+Having an interest tiny homes, I began to put together ideas to use them to help the homeless.
+At that time, I abandoned them as too overwhelming and unattainable.

 On a more personal level…